Christophernph/equilib-wrapper/README.md

 ![](assets/perspective.png)

-It is also possible to specify the range of the equirectangular image used, e.g. if only the top-half of the panorama exists, we can specify the range as follows:
+It is also possible to specify the range of the equirectangular image used, e.g. if only the bottom-half of the panorama exists, we can specify the range as follows:

 ```python
 from equilib_wrapper import equi2pers